SilhDing/SilhDing.github.io/source/_posts/shoppingweb.md

 # System Hierarchy

-Refer to the picture below for the syste, hierarchy:
+Refer to the picture below for the system, hierarchy:

 ![hierarchy](structure.svg)

 ## Front-end Server

 The responsibility of front-end servers is to receive requests (but not process them).
 Thus, there should be something like "request pool" to store all requests.
-Who should be reponsible for maintaining this "pool"?
+Who should be responsible for maintaining this "pool"?
 In order to do that, we also divided all front-end servers into 2 categories:

 ### Master

 The master front-end server is supposed to maintain a ***central queue*** which has all requests received by front-end servers.
-Please note, the master server itself will also receive reqeusts, just like slave servers (explain below).
+Please note, the master server itself will also receive requests, just like slave servers (explain below).
 There is only and at least one master in our system.
 Another critical feature for master server is that it also takes charges of scaling in/out, according to the length of central queue.

 ### Slave